Breee/raidquaza/README.md

   * `password`: Database Password of your user.

 You must choose between using a csv file or a database.
+Just delete the section you do not need.
 **Currently we only support mysql/mariadb databases**

-- [geofences]
+### [geofences] section:
- * If your set of Point of Interests is really big and covers multiple regions, you can use geofences.
+ * If your set of Point of Interests is really big and covers multiple regions, you can use geofences
  * `use_geofences`: True | False  - Enables the usage of geofences.
  * `geofences` defines a list of geofences, an entry in the list defines a path to a geofence (starting from the repository root)
  * `channels` defines a list of discord-channel IDs.
 You can find out the ID of a channel, by enabling the developer mode in discord; When enabled, you can right click a channel and copy its ID.
 Channel IDs are **integers**, not strings.